litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

 Mathematics has many different axiomatic systems, and choosing different foundational axiom systems as the basis for a formal language results in vastly different user experiences.
 Lean chooses type theory as its foundation, while Litex chooses set theory.

-This design makes Lean easier to maintain (*Litex surely suffers from the difficulty of maintaining a larger and more powerful kernel, we welcome contributions from the community to help Litex become more stable and reliable!*) and theoretically more general, but means that Lean's expression of some daily mathematical statements is more complex than Litex's.
-Litex's lower barrier to entry, built on familiar set theory, aims to democratize formal mathematics while maintaining rigor, even for 10-year-olds.
+This design makes Lean easier to maintain and theoretically more general, which experts prefer.
+Litex's design, on the other hand, is more intuitive and easier to learn, built on familiar set theory, aims to democratize formal mathematics while maintaining rigor, even for 10-year-olds.

+For the time being, Litex is still a toy language for learning purposes and toy projects, very far from being a serious language for professional use.
 We wish experts and enthusiasts of formal languages to contact Litex team [litexlang@outlook.com](mailto:litexlang@outlook.com) to point out any mistakes or suggestions.
-Really appreciate the decades-long efforts of the experts and enthusiasts of Lean and other formal languages.